What we learned at the 2021 Living Soils Symposium

 We hope that the experience of the Living Soils Symposium will once again inspire participants to make changes in their own lives and collaborate with others to accelerate the grassroots regenerative movement so needed around the world.
 We are reflecting deeply on the perspectives we heard and thinking about approaches to decolonizing water and to understanding how it moves through the planet.
 As Precious Phiri said, “we are students of this land that we work with.”

-The recordings of the Symposium are available for free for event participants and upon a donation for non-participants here.
+The recordings of the Symposium are available for free for Regeneration Canada members and upon a donation for non-members in our Media Library.